farcaller/Injective/README.md

 # Injective framework

 The purpose of this framework is to provide a simple dependency injection framework for iOS/Mac applications.

 Injective provides facilities for automatic connection of class instances by resolving properties dependencies.
-Additionally, Injection verifies that all required data is passed to instance for it to function correctly.
+Additionally, Injective verifies that all required data is passed to instance for it to function correctly.

 Injective supports factory-like object creation and singleton object creation.